LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Error 7: 400-error Aggregation definition for [x], expected a [y].

-Let's say you are only interested in aggregations results and you remember that you can add a size parameter and set it equal to 0 to avoid fetching the hits.
+Let's say you're only interested in aggregations results.

+You remember that you can add a size parameter and set it equal to 0 to avoid fetching the hits.
 You send the following request to accomplish this task:
 ```
 GET news_headlines/_search
 {